noctarius/github-release-monitor/README.md

 ### Repository Specific Overrides

+Certain properties can be overridden on a per repository basis.
+This is useful, when multiple projects on the same account use different patterns to name releases or milestones.
+Also download URLs might differ between the projects.
+This often happens when you create client libraries for different programming languages and those languages use their distinct distribution ways like Maven, NuGet, PIP, Github or others.

+Overrideable properties are:

+ * _release-pattern_
+ * _milestone-pattern_
+ * _repository-blacklisted_
+ * _download-url_

+For some properties specific GRM commands might exist in future versions, like it is planned to add a specific shortcut to blacklist repositories, without the need to use configuration properties.

+To override a default value with a more specific repository override just add the `--repository=<repository>` parameter to config sub-commands.

 ### Credentials Security

 GRM uses user account credentials (username and password) of Github account to authenticate itself